OpenNebula/docs/source/provision_clusters/providers/vultr_provider.rst

 * **Region**: this is the location in the world where the resources are going to be deployed.
 All the available `regions are listed here <https://www.vultr.com/features/datacenter-locations/>`__.
 * **Plans and OS**: these define the capacity of the resources that are going to be deployed and the operating system that is going to be installed on them.

+.. include:: activate_virtual.txt

-How to Create an Vultr Provider
+How to Create a Vultr Provider
 ================================================================================

 To add a new provider you need to write the previous data in YAML template: